sapienfrom2000s/portfolio/_posts/2025-01-07-building-my-portfolio-from-zero-to-deployed.md

 }
 ```

-## Making It Real

-The final piece: making it accessible to the world.
+## Domain Setup

-Bought a domain at Namecheap for around ₹300, then added an A record pointing to my GCP VM's external IP.
+Purchased a domain at Namecheap for ₹300 and configured DNS with an A record pointing to the GCP VM's external IP.

 ```
 Type: A